2023 Ukrainian counteroffensive: Other tactics and equipment

 On 18 June, the UK MoD wrote on Twitter that Russian forces were "often conduct[ing] relatively effective defensive operations" during the counteroffensive, with Ukrainian forces making "small advances" in "all directions".

 Western-supplied equipment including night vision may be giving Ukrainian forces "tactical advantages" during night fighting, according to Russian sources cited by the ISW, who say this would make it easier for Ukraine to conduct nighttime attacks.

 On 2 July, a major with the 37th Marine Brigade complained about the lack of armor on the AMX-10 RCs that the brigade uses, making them dangerous for crews, as well as their unsuitability in Ukrainian terrain despite praise for their guns and optics.
 One vehicle was destroyed by shrapnel from a 152 mm shell that detonated the ammunition, killing the crew of four.
 These vehicles are not designed for frontal attacks but for armoured reconnaissance and fire support.

 Ukraine has made widespread usage of decoys, in particular fake M777 howitzers costing under $1000 whereas the actual weapon costs several million dollars to make.
 Decoys use steel and wood to match the infrared signature that a real M777 would give off.
 Fake HIMARS launchers have been used by Ukraine since August 2022.
 Russia has also used fake trenches filled with explosives to kill Ukrainian soldiers.

+In a 2026 interview Ukrainian Army's former commander-in-chief Valeriy Zaluzhny connected the failure of his offensive plan with the inability of Ukraine's government to provide enough resources for the buildup of troops with the goal of breaking through the enemy's positions in the region of Zaporizhzhia.
+Instead, Ukrainian forces were dispersed over a wide area, diluting their striking power, and the element of tactical surprise was lost.